atSteini/non-Overlapping-Rectangles/README.md

 # nonOverLappingRectanglesJava
 How to Draw non overlapping Rectangles in Java

-I have programmed this Project for a School Homework, and expanded it a LOT.
+Wanted to give this rather easy Problem a shot.